Saiyato/snapserver_docker/README.md

 <img alt="Docker Image Size (tag)" src="https://img.shields.io/docker/image-size/saiyato/snapserver/amd64?style=flat-square">

 ## Building the container
-The Dockerfiles can be found in [my GitHub project](https://github.com/Saiyato/snapserver_docker) and they're built cross platform, qemu is downloaded in the builder to allow for arm builds on commodity hardware and Docker Hub.
-Development packages and the source code are downloaded, whereafter the binary is built from source.
+The Dockerfile can be found in [my GitHub project](https://github.com/Saiyato/snapserver_docker) and they can be built cross platform, buildx is used for multiarch building.
+Development packages and the source code are downloaded, whereafter the binary is compiled from source.
 The container is then cleaned from any build artifacts and the dependencies are added.
-As a final step, a vulnerability scan is performed by [microscanner](https://github.com/aquasecurity/microscanner) (Aqua Security).
+This repository and the corresponding images are scanned by Snyk on a weekly basis for vulnerabilities.

+Manually building the container is also super easy: `docker buildx build --load -t snapserver .`

 ## How to use the container
 To use the images, run (which automatically pulls) the image from the repo and set necessary parameters;